dmartorell/trouble-game/MVP_TASK_MANAGER.md

 **Phase 2 Core Mechanics: COMPLETE** ✅ (11/11 tasks - 100% Complete)
 **Phase 2.5 Game Integration: COMPLETE** ✅ (3/3 tasks - 100% Complete)
 Next: Begin Phase 3 with Task #27 - Implement Double Trouble (XX) spaces

+---

+## Other Minor Tasks

+This section contains additional tasks that arise during development and don't fit into the main phases.

+- [ ] **User Avatar and Name Selection**
+  - Allow users to pick avatar/profile image
+  - Enable custom name input for players
+  - Store preferences in settings
+  - Display in game UI

+- [ ] **Forced Roll Logic for Consecutive Non-Special Rolls**
+  - Track consecutive rolls without 6 or 1
+  - Force a roll of 1 after 6 consecutive non-special rolls
+  - Reset counter when 6 or 1 is rolled naturally
+  - Update die roll logic in gameStore